RobinDHVUB/Multi-Type-Ant-Colony/README.md

 | NetworkX | ```pip install networkx``` |
 | Pickle | ```pip install pickle``` |

+## Running Experiments

 If all requirements are fulfilled, the experiments described in the [paper](group_9_exam_project_vub.pdf) can be reproduced via the following commands:
 - ```python experiment_1.py```
 - ```python experiment_2.py```
 - ```python experiment_3.py```
 - ```python experiment_4.py```

+It should also be noted that alternative implementations have been provided throughout the code with explanations stating their purpose and usage.